percona/percona-postgresql-operator/source/backups.rst

 To make an on-demand backup, the user should use a backup configuration file.
 The example of the backup configuration file is `deploy/backup/backup.yaml <https://github.com/percona/percona-postgresql-operator/blob/main/deploy/backup/backup.yaml>`_.

-The most important keys in the parameters section of this file are the
+The following keys are most important in the parameters section of this file:
-following:

 * ``parameters.backrest-opts`` is the string with command line options which will be passed to pgBackRest, for example